 We then passed through the Sugarlands and went up the new road leading to Thomas, and in about an hour, we reached the top of Backbone Mountain.
 We hunted together a little and then separated, I going south and Dawson going west.

 By this time, it had begun to snow.
 I was dressed thin, without underclothing, and wore brogan shoes.
 At about 10 o'clock, I saw two deer feeding under a beech tree.
 I crawled on my hands and knees to the root of a fallen tree, rested my gun, and was getting the trigger ready when the fawns discovered me and bounded away through the brush and escaped.

 After that, I hunted without finding any game, and at about three o'clock, I started to go home.
 I was very hungry, having eaten nothing of account since the day before, and the falling snow made it disagreeable hunting.
 I thought I was about half a mile from the top of the mountain, but when I failed to reach the top as soon as I expected, I concluded that I was going wrong, so I turned about and walked in the direction I thought it was.

 It was snowing hard.
 I was cold, hungry, and my hands were numb.
-I walked as fast as I could, and, as it began to get dusk, I went still faster in order to get out of the woods before dark.
+I walked as fast as I could, and as it began to get dusk, I went still faster to get out of the woods before dark.

 I climbed a high ledge to see where I was, and down under me I saw a fine deer sheltering from the storm.
 I raised my gun to shoot, but my hands were so numb that could not set the trigger of my rifle, nor could I draw back the hammer.
 The deer was only a few feet from me, and I could have easily killed it, but I had to give up and let it go.